Parkinson’s disease care

 Treatment options

-Surgery may be an option for some people.
-Surgery does not cure Parkinson disease, but it may help ease symptoms.
+Surgery may be an option for some people when medications alone are not helping enough.
+Surgery does not cure Parkinson's disease, but it may help ease symptoms.
 Types of surgery include:

-- Deep brain stimulation.
-This involves placing electric stimulators in areas of the brain that control movement.
+- Deep brain stimulation: This involves placing very thin wires deep into the brain in areas that control movement.
+Then a small amount of electricity is passed through the wires from a battery similar to a pacemaker.
 You and your doctor should decide together if deep brain stimulation makes sense for you.
-To help you in deciding, please see our shared decision making aid: Should you have deep brain stimulation?
+To help you in deciding, please see our shared decision-making aid: Should you have deep brain stimulation?

 Certain lifestyle changes may help you cope with Parkinson disease: